scriptorron/indi_pylibcamera/README.md

 Since "Bookworm" a virtual environment is required to install non-system Python packages.
 Trying to install `indi_pylibcamera` without a virtual environment will fail with `error: externally-managed-environment`.

-Run the following on a command line to install `indi_pylibcamera`in a virtual environment called `venv_indi_pylibcamera` (you can name the virtual environment as you want):
+Run the following on a command lines to install `indi_pylibcamera`in a virtual environment called `venv_indi_pylibcamera` (you can name the virtual environment as you want):
 ```commandline
 python3 -m venv --system-site-packages ~/venv_indi_pylibcamera